solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 - Basic prompt - A text input sent to the model with no other context.
 - Complex prompt -  A collection of messages with input/output pairs reflecting user input and assistant response along with system message setting the context for assistant behavior or personality.
 - Instruction prompt - Using extra text to specify a task output in more detail, providing better guidance to the AI.
-For example, asking for a resopnse in JSON.
+For example, asking for a response in JSON.

 ### Primary Content